Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 - Ensure that upgrade from a release running on the in-tree provider only to the out-of-tree succeeds, and the downgrade is also supported.
 - Each provider should have a working CI implementation, which will assist in testing the provisioning and upgrades with out-of-tree support enabled.

+### Graduation Criteria

+##### Tech preview

+Operator handles OpenStack installation in 4.7.

+##### Tech Preview -> GA

+The operator will handle basic tasks, such as create initial templates at bootstrap and running all of supported in-tree providers after installation.

 ## FAQ

 Q: Can we disaster-recover a cluster without CCM running?